rushkeldon/promptly/README.md

 The rest should be self-explanatory, but if not please log a bug on github.

+## How To Extend & Build
+1. Clone the repo
+2. Run `npm install`
+3. Edit either `src/promptly.ts` or `src/promptly.less`
+4. Run `npm run build`
+5. Go to How To Use above

 ## Donations Welcome
 If you find this useful and would like to donate, please send to my Venmo account: @Keldon-Rush